 Your Injuries can Add to the Value of Your Case

-Collisions with 18-wheelers often result in injuries to the neck, back, and face.
+Collisions with 18-wheelers often result in neck, back, and face injuries.
 Due to the violent nature of these accidents, these injuries are still prominent in victims who were wearing seatbelts at the time of impact.

 In many cases, victims hit their heads against windows, steering wheels, airbags, and various debris that is strewn around the car – which can lead to traumatic brain injuries (TBIs).